 Identify the triggers of anxiety

-Help you learn ways to reduce your overall levels of anxiety
+Teach you ways to reduce your overall levels of anxiety

 Help you set up a realistic plan to avoid a relapse

 In short doses, stress from anxiety does not cause any harm.
-However, feeling anxious for prolonged periods can have harmful effects by causing:
+However, feeling anxious for prolonged periods without employing effective anxiety management strategies, can have harmful effects by causing:

 high blood pressure